 The incumbent opposes Medicare for All, and has said so publicly.
 He's said "no" to going green renewable energy by 2030.
 He's said no to improving our lives.
 I'm sick and tired of waiting for him to fight for my son's future.
 So I decided to do it myself.

 We need strong representation in Congress willing to speak truth to power and address the crises of our time.
 Representation that will fight end the influence of big money.
 Big corporations and lobbyists ought to never, ever, influence any legislative decision.
 I want to work to build a system that listens to the People.
 One that only cares about protecting and empowering all of us.
 One that prioritizes investing in Americans first, not the endless wars, not the banks, but the People.

 In today’s politics, it's not enough to just be "Not-Trump".
-I’m done with being told what is “politically possible," whenever it comes to a plan that will make millions of Americans' lives better.
-I’m sick of the establishment telling me they won’t lead the fight to make my son’s life better.
+I’m done with being told what is “politically possible" by the establishment that benefits from the things the way they are.
+I’m pissed that the establishment telling me they won’t lead the fight to make my son’s life better.
 I’m sick of our protests falling on deaf ears.
 We deserve leaders, not those that only resist the radical right wing of republicans.
 They need to get out of the way of those willing to actually listen to the People first and champion our causes.

 Join us today, by chipping in a few bucks, so we can fight for the People, you and your families.
 Together, we will make an America, that works, for all of us.